 Daslahser1 is based in the United States where fire rainbows are often seen.
 The sheer beauty of this particular event is still breathtaking however, especially for viewers in Europe who are seldom privy to the natural occurrence.

-2,655 clicks in 72 w
+Research: 2,848 clicks in 178 w